derrickyoo/python-fun/README.md

 python-fun
 ==========

-Fun python programs I worked on to brush up on fundamentals.
+Fun python3 programs I've worked on to brush up on fundamentals.